filecoin-project/eudico/chain/consensus/tendermint/README.md

     docker-compose up
 ```

-Add the following command into the Tendermint's testnet [docker-compose](https://github.com/tendermint/tendermint/blob/master/docker-compose.yml) file for each node:
+Add the following command into the Tendermint's testnet [docker-compose](https://github.com/tendermint/tendermint/blob/master/docker-compose.yml) file for each node
+and ports in 26650-26653:

 ```
 command: node --proxy-app=tcp://host.docker.internal:$PORT